braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/analytics.md

 ---
 nav_title: Analytics
 platform: React Native
+subplatform:
+- iOS
+- Android
 page_order: 5
-description: "This article covers how to setup and track basic analytics in the React Native app."
+description: "This article covers how to set up and track basic analytics in the React Native app."
 ---

 # Analytics

+This article covers how to set up and track basic analytics in your React Native app.

-Read our [Analytics Overview][0] article to learn more about what is being tracked by default and to understand Braze analytics better.
+Before you start, read our [Analytics Overview][0] article to learn more about Braze analytics, and what is already tracked by default.
 We also recommend familiarizing yourself with our [event naming conventions][1].

 ## Session Tracking